franciscotln/callbag-take-until/readme.md

 # callbag-take-until

-Emits the values emitted by the source Callbag until a notifier Callbag emits a value.
+- Emits the values emitted by the source Callbag until a notifier Callbag emits a value.
-Works on either pullable or listenable sources.
+- Works on either pullable or listenable sources.
+- NOTE: if the notifier immediately completes without emitting any data (i.e.: callbag-empty) the source callbag will NOT be terminated.

 `npm install callbag-take-until`